runshengdu/aa_lcr_exp/README.md

 Reported token counts per question are based on the completed prompt, using the `cl100k_base` tokenizer from `tiktoken`.

-The order in which documents are loaded in matters - they should be added to the prompt template in the order of the filenames in `data_source_filenames`.
+The order in which documents are loaded matters: they should be added to the prompt template in the order of the filenames in `data_source_filenames`.

+## Code Structure

+- `main.py`: online generation and judge evaluation entrypoint
+- `batch_api/qwen/qwen.py`: batch generation pipeline (`prepare/upload/create/wait/collect`)
+- `src/aa_lcr.py`: shared dataset loading, prompt building, JSONL IO, stats
+- `src/utils.py`: model config, env-var expansion, chat completion wrapper
+- `src/grader.py`: judge prompt + normalization (`CORRECT`/`INCORRECT`/`UNKNOWN`)

 ## Scoring Approach